 For centuries this dazzling lightshow was believed to be the work of the gods, and although these days we know it is caused by gases interacting with particles in the upper atmosphere it does not make the spectacle any less impressive or enthralling.
 For many seeing the Northern Lights is a dream, but it is easier than you think.

 You can actually see the Northern Lights from as far south as northern Scotland, but for the best views and most spectacular displays you need to head much further north.
-Inside the Arctic Circle is where you will get the best chance of seeing this incredible spectacle, with Norway and Sweden coming out on top as the best European countries for seeing the Aurora Borealis.
+Inside the Arctic Circle is where you will get the best chance of seeing this incredible spectacle, with Norway, Sweden and Finland coming out on top as the best European countries for seeing the Aurora Borealis.